 - i.
 When targeting specialists (economists, statisticians, etc.), NSOs' publications have a high technical dimension written in an intelligible way but not necessary to popularize.
 The methodology can be mixed with the results, outlined with academic or university type writing. - ii.
-When targeting the general public (who could be qualified as "non-specialists without power"), their publications have a low technical dimension and often aiming to popularize the headline results or will be able to easily relate to the general public whilst few methodological elements are in boxes.
-For this specific user group, a journalistic writing style is applied to statistics and economics.
+When targeting the general public (who could be qualified as "non-specialists without power"), their publications have a low technical dimension and often aiming to popularize the headline results in a way that could easily relate to the general public whilst few methodological elements are in boxes.
+For this specific user group, a journalistic writing style is applied to statistics and economics. - iii.

-iii.
 When targeting decision-makers and journalists (who could be qualified as "non-specialists with power"), their publications have the lowest technical dimension because the target audience does not have the time to read the methodological parts.
 To popularize the results, all the technical aspects must be eliminated (unless this audience asks specific questions on the subject).

-Branding: Leitmotiv or Motto-Theme to Reaffirm a Presence
+Branding: Leitmotiv or motto-theme to reaffirm a presence